-These last two options are similar to the Fit to Standard Values command.
+This option is similar to the Fit to Standard Values command.

-Enabled check box: You can enable or disable a part with this check box, from the Edit menu, or by using the Enable or Disable tool bar buttons.
+Enabled field: You can enable or disable a part with this field using TRUE, FALSE, or a Boolean expression (e.g. V(2)>.5).
+You can also enable or disable a part from the Edit menu, or by using the Enable O or Disable O tool bar buttons.
 A disabled part stays in the schematic but is not included in analyses, Bill of Materials reports, or SPICE netlist translations.
 Any object, including parts, text, and wires, can be enabled or disabled.
 To enable or disable a group of objects, drag select them with the mouse, then click on the Enable or Disable tool bar button.